Jurickson Profar Player Props: Rockies vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.85 team ERA ranks last across all MLB pitching staffs.
+- The Athletics' 5.83 team ERA ranks last across all league pitching staffs.

-- Blackburn makes the start for the Athletics, his 10th of the season.
-He is 1-2 with a 5.06 ERA and 49 strikeouts through 48 2/3 innings pitched.

-- In his last appearance on Sunday, the righty tossed 5 1/3 innings against the Houston Astros, allowing one earned run while surrendering five hits.
+- His last appearance was on Sunday against the Houston Astros, when the righty tossed five innings, surrendering one earned run while giving up two hits.

-- In 10 games this season, the 29-year-old has a 5.06 ERA and 9.2 strikeouts per nine innings, while giving up a batting average of .297 to opposing batters.
+- In 14 games this season, the 24-year-old has an ERA of 5.50, with 9 strikeouts per nine innings.
+Opponents are batting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.